PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

     >The main summary panel should show that you have narrowed the search down to 379  files for 376 cases.
 To go directly to a faceted search already filtered for the TCGA HGS-OvCa RNA-seq data, simply visit this [link](https://gdc-portal.nci.nih.gov/search/s?filters=%7B%22op%22:%22and%22,%22content%22:%5B%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22files.data_category%22,%22value%22:%5B%22Transcriptome%20Profiling%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22files.data_format%22,%22value%22:%5B%22TXT%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22cases.project.program.name%22,%22value%22:%5B%22TCGA%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22cases.project.project_id%22,%22value%22:%5B%22TCGA-OV%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22cases.project.primary_site%22,%22value%22:%5B%22Ovary%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22cases.project.disease_type%22,%22value%22:%5B%22Ovarian%20Serous%20Cystadenocarcinoma%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22cases.demographic.gender%22,%22value%22:%5B%22female%22%5D%7D%7D,%7B%22op%22:%22in%22,%22content%22:%7B%22field%22:%22files.analysis.workflow_type%22,%22value%22:%5B%22HTSeq%20-%20FPKM-UQ%22%5D%7D%7D%5D%7D).

 *Add files to cart.* This step tells the GDC portal what files you wish to place in the manifest for eventual download.
 On the GDC Data Portal Search site Summary tab, you can click the 'Add all files to the Cart'.
+To view your cart click the button on the top right of the screen.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{page.figures.figure_6 }})

 *Download the manifest and additional metadata.* From the cart, the following download options are available to the end user:

   - Manifest: Manifest used by the GDC Data Transfer Tool to download the files.
   - Cart: All the files in the Cart downloaded directly through the browser.
-Users have to be cautious of the amount of data in the cart since this option will not optimize bandwidth neither provide resume capabilities.
   - Clinical: GDC harmonized clinical data associated with the cases in the cart.
   - Biospecimen: GDC harmonized biospecimen data associated with the cases in the cart.
   - File Metadata: Metadata of the files in the cart (file properties, associated entities and workflow information if applicable).